 Regarding Tuition Refunds this year if we have to go back to zoom classes: We will have a different pricing option for zoom classes as well as the option of opting out of zoom classes.
 We want to assure you that we will credit you the difference or issue you a refund if this does happen.
 We are hopeful that it won’t, but if the State of Maine mandates us to shut down again this will be our only alternative.

 Zoom Classes: There may be some parents that are still not ready to return to the studio but would like to continue through zoom.
 This will be an option and we will zoom the classes live at the scheduled class time.
-There will be a different pricing option for zoom classes.
+All zoom classes will be $10.

 Regarding studio Protocols as per CDC guidelines and best practices.
 This is continually evolving, but currently this is what we are planning.
 We welcome any suggestions or questions.